Who We Are

 WLI’s capstone events and projects include:

-THE ANNUAL WOMEN'S EMPOWERMENT CONFERENCE, which features opportunities for students to connect with womxn leaders through panels, keynote speeches, and networking sessions.
+WOMEN'S WEEK, which features opportunities for students to connect with womxn leaders through panels, keynote speeches, and networking sessions.
 The Conference attracts more than 400 students, speakers, and alumni nationally and internationally, and amazing speakers such as Arianna Huffington Founder of Huffington Post), Mary Robinson (former President of Ireland), Chief Justice Margaret Marshall, and Maureen Chiquet (CEO of Chanel).

 MENTORSHIP INITIATIVE WITH YALEWOMEN, which celebrates womxn leadership on campus by gathering and honoring the achievements and character of nearly 200+ womxn who have demonstrated passion, courage, and leadership in various ways on and off campus.